-And that is the story of the Hard Servant, and of Diarmuid's adventures on the island Under-Wave.
+And that is the story of the Hard Servant, and of Diarmuid's adventures on the island Under-Wave. gods and fighting men

-Chapter V - The House Of The Quicken Trees
+Chapter V -- The House Of The Quicken Trees

 And it is often the Fianna would have been badly off without the help of Diarmuid.
 It was he came to their help the time Miodac, the son of the King of Lochlann, brought them into the enchanted House of the Quicken Trees.